Khnumhotep I: Family

+He married a woman named Zatipy who was his main wife.
+Lesser wives were Herit and Heryib.
+From a fourth wife, the name is not preserved.

+Governor (Nomarch)

 Khnumhotep I is the earliest known member of a powerful family of nomarchs and officials, housed in Men'at Khufu, which lasted for most of the 12th Dynasty; many of Khnumhotep's descendants were named after him, the most notable of them being his grandson Khnumhotep II, well known for his tomb's remarkable decorations.
 Some biographical information about Khnumhotep I came from his tomb at Beni Hasan (BH14) as well as from that of his grandson Khnumhotep II (BH3).